Ellen White Investigation

 Health Benefits of Masturbation

-1) Having at least two orgasms a week can increase your life span.
-Every time you reach orgasm, the hormone DHEA (Dehydroepiandrosterone) increases in response to sexual excitement and ejaculation.
-DHEA can boost your immune system, repair tissue, improve cognition, keep skin healthy, and even work as an anti-depressant.24
+1. Having at least two orgasms a week can increase a person's life span.
+Every time a person reaches orgasm, the hormone DHEA (Dehydroepiandrosterone) increases in response to sexual excitement and ejaculation.
+DHEA can boost the immune system, repair tissue, improve cognition, keep skin healthy, and even work as an anti-depressant.30

-3) The hormone oxytocin secretes within your body whenever you engage in sexual activity.
+2. The hormone oxytocin secretes within the body whenever a person engages in sexual activity.
 Because of this secretion, endorphins (hormone-like chemicals that bear a close functional resemblance to morphine) are released.
-Studies have shown that a rise in oxytocin levels can relieve pain; everything from headaches, cramps and overall body aches.24
+Studies have shown that a rise in oxytocin levels can relieve pain; everything from headaches, cramps and overall body aches.30

-4) Both testosterone and estrogen levels experience a boost through regular sexual activity.
+3. Both testosterone and estrogen levels experience a boost through regular sexual activity.
 Testosterone does more than just boost your sex drive, it can help fortify bones and muscles, and keep your heart in good working condition as well.
-In women, sexual activity increases estrogen levels, which protects them against heart disease.24
+In women, sexual activity increases estrogen levels, which protects them against heart disease.30 A large study from the National Social Life, Health, and Aging Project found that older men's levels of testosterone increased with higher frequency of masturbation.31 Testosterone has a host of health benefits especially for aging men.

 • Releases dopamine, oxytocin, endorphins, and seratonin in the brain.
 These can improve mood and reduce stress and blood pressure.